 MIDI controllers and keyboards can be used for more than just simply entering notes into the software.
 Depending on the type of MIDI controller you decide to use, you may also have the option to use faders and extra controls.

 Most MIDI controllers come with some kind of sliders, knobs, and faders to get into the nitty-gritty of your electronic composition.

 Ultimate Gear Guide Summary

-Ever dreamed of having your own home recording studio to help you really cash in on your electronic and hip hop beats?
-Dream no more.
+If you’ve ever dreamed of having your own home recording studio to help you cash in on your own electronic and hip hop beats, then we’re on the same boat.

-This comprehensive studio gear guide will help you figure out what you need, the best brands, and the best equipment that works for you, your style of composition, and your budget.
+We hope this comprehensive studio gear guide helped you figure out what you need, the best brands for you, and the best equipment that works for your style of composition and your budget!